Wonderfall/RubyMiniGames/README.md

 - hangman.rb    : guess some letters to find a word!
 - roshambo.rb   : also known as the popular "Rock - Paper - Scissors" game
 - nickgen.rb    : okay it's not a game but it's still fun!
+- passgen.rb    : the same, but you must admit it's fun too!

 The dico.txt is provided to ensure the proper functioning of the first two games in the list above.
 You may want to write the dico.txt with the words you'd like to use!
 This file contains some placeholder words separeted by the newline char : '\n'.
 You should do the same and it'll work well!